webscreens/screen-enumeration/security_and_privacy.md

 the presentation controls to the built-in display when the user clicks a "Present" button.

+These properties are implemented by some browsers and should be standardized to convey the relative placement of screens and their available work areas:
+* The left screen coordinate
+* The top screen coordinate
+* The left available coordinate
+* The top available coordinate

-The following are some new display properties that would help the application better predict/persist the optimal layout for the available screen space:
+These new display properties would help web applications predict and persist the optimal layout for content in the available screen space:
 * Whether it is internal (built-in) or external
   * E.g. show speaker notes on the laptop's built-in display and show the presentation on the external display